Tsipras dominates Greek politics despite crises and U-turn

 But if he fails to move quickly, the risk is his popularity will slip.
 "The real test for the Tsipras government will be in a few months when people start feeling the effects of the implementation of the new measures," said Gerakis.

-Tsipras appears ready to ditch the bailout objectors from his party, allowing Syriza to occupy the left-of-centre ground vacated by the near demise of the PASOK socialist party.
+Tsipras appears ready to ditch the bailout objectors from his party, allowing Syriza to occupy the left-of-center ground vacated by the near demise of the PASOK socialist party.

 Outside Syriza, Tsipras seems to have no rivals.
 PASOK, which negotiated Greece's first bailout in 2010, now has only 13 members of the 300-seat parliament.
 The conservative New Democracy party has only an interim leader after former prime minister Antonis Samaras quit as party chief in July after Greeks overwhelmingly supported Tsipras's call to reject an EU bailout at a referendum.